5 Things to Think About Before Buying a Home Overseas

 Look into the tax rules of the country you’re moving to.
 Particularly, real estate taxes.
 Just like we have here in Ontario, many international locations also have foreign buyer’s taxes, or something similar.
 You may find that there are other local taxes for buying a home, and separate taxes for selling.

-The Invidiata Team of Oakville real estate professionals is proud to offer the same white-glove service for our International property listings as we do for every listing we manage.
+The Invidiata Team of Oakville real estate agents is proud to offer the same white-glove service for our International property listings as we do for every listing we manage.

 Thinking of downsizing?
 Check out our recent article 5 Benefits Of Living In A Condo.